-4 If you plan to submit a proposal with a university please consult our FAQs for more information (https://helmholtz-metadaten.de/faq-projectcall).
+&lt;sup>6 If you plan to submit a proposal with a university please consult our FAQs for more information (https://helmholtz-metadaten.de/faq-projectcall) (25.02.2025).

-8. Evaluation Criteria
+Evaluation Criteria 8.

-Novelty and innovative character Potential to open new and sustainable pathways in handling data, enabling new science Clearly defined objective and extent to which the proposed project addresses one or more of the call's goals5 Extent to which the proposal is beyond the current state of the art in the respective community Impact on tools/services in domain, Helmholtz and HMC • Extent to which the expected output(s) of the proposal would advance the development/ implementation/use of tools/services in the domain, Helmholtz and HMC Extent to which the expected outputs are reusable and adaptable by other communities/centres Extent to which the expected outcome addresses a specific demand by a community Extend to which the proposal addresses one or more of the defined HMC key areas5 Impact on community building in domain, Helmholtz • The potential to contribute to a long-term cooperation between the partners within Helmholtz, the domain and HMC and HMC Potential to engage with the community in the domain/ Hub /HMC, making an impact and driving forward the respective metadata community Potential to cross-fertilize other developments and to enable transfer6 to multiple communities, research fields, HMC, Quality and efficiency of the implementation Quality and effectiveness of the work plan Complementarity of the partners and balance of expertise to achieve the goal • Appropriateness of the allocation of tasks, ensuring that all PIs and staff have a valid role and adequate resources in the project to fulfil that role Prospects to complete the project within the timeline indicated in the call
+Novelty and innovative character Potential to open new and sustainable pathways in handling data, enabling new science Clearly defined objective and extent to which the proposed project addresses one or more of the call's goals Extent to which the proposal is beyond the current state of the art in the respective community Impact on tools/services in research field, Helmholtz and HMC Extent to which the expected output(s) of the proposal would advance the development/ implementation/use of tools/services in the research field, Helmholtz and HMC Extent to which the expected outputs are reusable and adaptable by other communities/centres Extent to which the expected outcome addresses a specific demand by a community Extend to which the proposal addresses one or more of the defined HMC key areas Impact on community building in research field, Helmholtz and HMC The engagement strategy for a specific community is clearly defined and contributes to a long-term cooperation within Helmholtz.
+Measures for transfer to communities beyond the specific community targeted by the proposal are clearly articulated.
+Measures to ensure the sustainability of the project results are clearly stated.
+Quality and efficiency of the implementation Quality and effectiveness of the work plan Complementarity of the partners and balance of expertise to achieve the goal Appropriateness of the allocation of tasks, ensuring that all PIs and staff have a valid role and adequate resources in the project to fulfil that role Prospects to complete the project within the timeline indicated in the call

-5 See chapter 3.
-Goals of project call

-6 See chapter 4.
+&lt;sup>7 See chapter 3.
+Goals of project call See chapter 4.
 Criteria